-Please note any incorrect or incomplete Supplementary forms, or forms received beyond the relevant deadlines, will unfortunately have to be legally rejected and the place will automatically be ranked within the open category.
+Please note any incorrect or incomplete Supplementary Information Form received beyond the relevant deadline, will unfortunately have to be legally rejected and the place will automatically be ranked within the open category.

-STEP 3
+STEP 3 - Notification

-Your Local Authority in which you live will notify you of which school your child has gained a place in on National Offer Day, 16th April for Primary Schools.
+Your Local Authority in which you live will notify you of which school your child has gained a place in on National Offer Day, 16th April 2025 for Primary Schools.